Description

 Decaffeinated Colombian Royal Select MWP

-Produced with premium beans with good physical preparation, and potential to express excellently once decaffeinated.
-During the water process, the green coffee is pre-soaked in water to expand the beans for caffeine extraction.
-The hydrated green coffee is then introduced to a unique solution of concentrated coffee solubles that draw out the caffeine while minimizing the loss of flavor compounds.
-Once the caffeine has been removed the green coffee is re-dried and re-bagged for transport, and the extract solution is filtered of its caffeine and recycled to be used again.
+Produced from meticulously selected premium beans with excellent physical preparation, this coffee offers exceptional potential to retain its rich flavor once decaffeinated.
+During the gentle water process, the green coffee is pre-soaked to naturally expand the beans for caffeine extraction.
+The hydrated coffee is then introduced to a unique solution of concentrated coffee solubles that draws out the caffeine while minimizing the loss of crucial flavor compounds.
+Once the caffeine is removed, the green coffee is carefully re-dried and re-bagged for transport, and the extract solution is filtered of its caffeine and sustainably recycled for future use.

-Roasting Notes: Like all Colombian coffees this is a versatile bean for roasting.
-Darker roasts convey wonderful smoky tones and outstanding sweetness while lighter roasts (with decaf, avoid cinnamon roast points) will deliver a crisper cup.
-A great coffee to experiment with at different roasting points to experience all this coffee has to offer.
+Roasting Notes: Like all great Colombian coffees, this is an incredibly versatile bean for roasting.
+Darker roasts convey wonderful smoky tones and outstanding deep sweetness, while lighter roasts (with decaf, avoid cinnamon roast points) will deliver a crisper cup.
+This is a fantastic coffee to experiment with at different roast levels to fully experience everything this bean has to offer.

 Alice Sanvito (verified owner) –